 Note: [ITU-T H.245] defines a terminal as “any endpoint and may be a user's terminal or some other communication system such as an MCU or an information server”.
 As such the term H.323 Telepresence Terminal is equivalent to the term “Telepresence Endpoint”.

-Media Control Unit
+Multipoint Control Unit

 The MCU is a device that connects two or more telepresence endpoints together to one single telepresence conference.
 An MCU can setup and control multiple videoconferencing call sessions.
 After receiving media streams from multiple endpoints or cascading MCUs and GWs, an MCU processes the media streams and sends the processed media stream to an endpoint, MCU or GW.